MoralisWeb3/docs/docs/04-example-dapps/solana/solana-nft-explorer.md

 // 8️⃣
 // This API route uses `getNFTMetadata` function from Moralis sdk to get the
-// NFT metadata and sends the response to frontned import Moralis from 'moralis';
+// NFT metadata and sends the response to frontned import Moralis from "moralis";

 export default async function handler(req, res) {
   const { address, network } = req.body;